A Primer on Emerging Tobacco Products

 - Presentation: How to Create a New Generation Tobacco Products Education Board (Michigan Department of Community Health)

-- Presentation: Tobacco Playbook Déjà vu: e-Cigarettes (Michigan Department of Community Health)
+- Presentation: New Generation Tobacco Products: Tobacco Playbook Déjà vu (Michigan Department of Health and Human Services)

 - Fact Sheet: What You Should Know About Electronic Cigarettes (E-Cigarettes) (Michigan Department of Health and Human Services)

-Photo credits: The images on this page first appeared on the U.S. Food & Drug Administration webpage Recognize Tobacco in its Many Forms.
+Photo credits: The images on this page first appeared on the U.S. Food & Drug Administration webpages Recognize Tobacco in its Many Forms and Vaporizers, E-Cigarettes, and other Electronic Nicotine Delivery Systems (ENDS).